Info for travelers on Covid-19 in Vietnam: Entry requirements & Restrictions

 Credit cards are widely accepted throughout Vietnam.
 Please check with your bank about any foreign transaction.
 Mostly, transaction fee will be applied by agents, hotels, shops in Vietnam (about 3% for processing fee).

 While tipping is not compulsory or always expected, but it is recommended to leave a tip to show your gratitude and appreciation for the food or service.
-As a guideline if you are traveling, alone we would recommend that you tip your guide between $5-7 per day, if traveling in a couple then allow $7-10 per couple per day.
-When travelling in a group of 3-4 then tipping in the region of $10-12 per group per day is appropriate, when travelling in groups larger than four then allow an increase roughly equating to 10% more for each additional person in the group.
+As a guideline if you are traveling, alone we would recommend that you tip your guide between 5-7 USD per day, if traveling in a couple then allow 7-10 USD per couple per day.
+When traveling in a group of 3-4 then tipping in the region of 10-12 USD per group per day is appropriate, when traveling in groups larger than four then allow an increase roughly equating to 10% more for each additional person in the group.

 20. Emergency Calls